abhigenie92/pywhiteboard/README.md

 Calibrate the Device
 --------------------
 The idea is to determine xMin, xMax, yMin and yMax values of the touchscreen/whiteboard.

 Calibration can be done in one of the following ways:

 1. Using xinput-calibrator as described https://www.thefanclub.co.za/how-to/how-ubuntu-1204-touchscreen-calibration
 2. Using only xinput list <id>
   a. run
     ```xinput list 14 ```
   b.
-Click on four screen of the touchscreen/whiteboard and determine the corresponding values for xMin, xMax, yMin and yMax
+Click on four screen of the touchscreen/whiteboard and determine the corresponding values for xMin, xMax, yMin and yMax.

   As obvious, here xMin-refers to the leftmost coordinate and xMax to the rightmost. yMin- to the bottommost and yMax to the topmost.

 Run